muratkilic1978/jquery-sandbox/README.md

 ## Open index.html in Chrome
 After having downloaded the **jQuery-sandbox** repo from GitHub you need to open the **index.html** with Chrome.

-## Open YouTube Channel - Learn jQury in 15 minutes Part 1
+## Open YouTube Channel - Learn jQury in 15 minutes
 - Now open the video-tutorial https://www.youtube.com/watch?v=v-RC3kJCL4c about jQuery
 - Try the examples shown in the video in the file named **learn-jquery.js** that are located in the js folder.